-Within the ECSC, in the nine member states and territories there are different approaches to robbery, particularly with or without firearms, and there are often different maximum sentences.
-For the purposes of this guideline, the word 'robbery' will be used generically to cover all types, and whether as conspiracy or a substantives offence.
+In the nine member states and territories of the ECSC there are different approaches to robbery, particularly with or without firearms, and there are often different maximum sentences.
+For the purposes of this guideline, the word 'robbery' will be used generically to cover all types, and whether as conspiracy, a substantive offence, or an attempt.